Whether it's a group ride or a race, Zwift mass-start events give you a chance to experience the rush of riding in a peloton from the comfort of home.

 If you click "No Thanks" you will not be automatically teleported before the event starts, so be sure to manually join at least 15 seconds before the official start time!

 Finally, you'll be brought in from the course to the starting area where you can chat with your fellow riders or warm up in place on a virtual trainer.
 Once the countdown hits 0:00, you're off to enjoy the ride!
 Your ride leader will give you further instructions from there.

-Joining an event via the mobile app overlaps with how you join it via computer and is just as simple.
+Joining an event via the Companion app overlaps with how you join it via computer and is just as simple.
 It also comes with the benefit of allowing you to RSVP further in advance.

 Tap the Events button to bring up the Events listing.
 You'll see a listing of upcoming events.
 Find the event you want to RSVP for and tap the header.